SirHoppington/ci-cd-net/README.md

 7. PyATS post test scripts run
    1. pull request made to main branch
 8. Peer review/CAB of proposed changes.
 9 .
-Last dry-run only runs on last commit changes (it won't run on previous device if multiple pushes are done for each device)..it will run on push to main however.
+On Pull Request both dry_run and on PR runs..dry_run runs dif from last commit, on PR runs diff to main.